Efficient Market Hypothesis

 Key takeaways

-• The EMH theory suggests that stock prices already reflect all available information, and they are fairly priced.
+• The Efficient Market Hypothesis (EMH) says that stock prices already reflect all available information, which means they’re fairly priced most of the time.

 Special considerations